DBR, EMDR, and somatic therapy: a balanced comparison

-If you’ve been looking into trauma therapy, you’ve probably seen a lot of acronyms: DBR, EMDR, Somatic Experiencing, sensorimotor approaches, and more.
+/If you have been looking into trauma therapy, you have probably come across a lot of acronyms: DBR, EMDR, Somatic Experiencing, Sensorimotor Psychotherapy, and more.

-A helpful answer is: different methods offer different doorways into healing.
-The best fit depends on your nervous system, your history, your current capacity, and what you want to change.
+A more helpful way to think about it is that different approaches offer different ways into healing.
+The best fit depends on your nervous system, personal history, current capacity, and what you most want help with.

-Here’s a clear comparison — without taking sides.
+Here is a clear comparison, without taking sides.

 Most trauma therapies aim to: